MK8J/semiconductorDefects/README.md

   - E<sub>d</sub>: The energy level of the defect.
 We capture this value as reported in literature.
-This is usually reported as a distance to another energy level, i.e. E<sub>c</sub>, E<sub>v</sub>, or E<sub>i</sub>.
+This is usually reported as a distance to another energy level, i.e. The conduction band edge (E<sub>c</sub>), the valance band edge (E<sub>v</sub>), or the intrinsic energy level (E<sub>i</sub>).
+Unfortunately, not all techniques measure this value the same way, and it is not always clear exactly what is meant by this value.
-  - σ<sub>e</sub>: The capture cross section for electrons
+  - σ<sub>e</sub>: The capture cross section for electrons.
   - σ<sub>h</sub>: The capture cross section for holes

-A 4th value that is recorded as a SRH parameter is k. k is σ<sub>e</sub>/σ<sub>h</sub>.
+A 4th value that is recorded as a SRH parameter is the ratio of the electon to hole capture cross section, i.e k=σ<sub>e</sub>/σ<sub>h</sub>.
 This is recorded as lifetime spectroscopy usually provides a measure of k rather than absolute capture cross sections.

 TODO: ‘k’ is obviously poor notation, but it is currently the standard notation.
 This should be improved both here and in literature.

 ## How information is stored

-The information is stored in both the file structure and the finial text files within the repository.
+Information is stored in both the file structure and the finial text files within the repository.
 The file structure of the repository is illustrated in Figure [2](#fig:structure).
 The repository has two nested folders, with the text file in the finial folder.